ethereum/execution-apis/src/engine/specification.md

 - `headBlockHash`: `DATA`, 32 Bytes - block hash of the head of the canonical chain
 - `safeBlockHash`: `DATA`, 32 Bytes - the "safe" block hash of the canonical chain under certain synchrony and honesty assumptions.
 This value **MUST** be either equal to or an ancestor of `headBlockHash`
+- `justifiedBlockHash`: `DATA`, 32 Bytes - hash of the most recent justified block
-- `finalizedBlockHash`: `DATA`, 32 Bytes - block hash of the most recent finalized block
+- `finalizedBlockHash`: `DATA`, 32 Bytes - hash of the most recent finalized block

 ### PayloadAttributesV1